guimachiavelli/01/src/text.md

 A [[notification]] from christeene still blinks on your screen.

 ## notification
-‘First off, faggot, prep ur pootaays.
+‘First off, faggot, prep ur pootaay.
 I want you on your knees sucking my dick.
-I like to face fuck, too.’ shit porn glares at you, nice pics to look at and a have good time. ‘i got this dick that will not stop spitting this warm milk! hot and juicy! i melt in your mouth not in your hands like that candy! woo!
+I like to face fuck, too.’ shit porn glares at you, nice pics to look at and have a good time. ‘i got this dick that will not stop spitting this warm milk! hot and juicy! i melt in your mouth not in your hands like that candy! woo!
 People 'earn their living'!
 And yet again we ask ourselves: 'What life do we earn when we earn our living?' are you looking for [[relief]] from this, my dirty shame?’

 ## relief
 ‘Where are the strength, the courage and the daring that my pagan spirit, anarchically, loves? go, find it and drop your pants.
-Maybe after the gym tonight? near the [[#7 train station]]. as objects of property, things alienate and even reify human activities and living men, and as such men need steady release and it will be the task and the meaning of the political Revolution to destroy these shells, to release their contents, and to rebuild new superstructures from the bottom up. you will be a slut to verbally command as reified mend enjoy intense head. any man. in public. now.’
+Maybe after the gym tonight? near the [[#7 train station]]. as objects of property, things alienate and even reify human activities and living men, and as such men need steady release and it will be the task and the meaning of the homosexual Revolution to destroy these shells, to release their contents, and to rebuild new superstructures from the bottom up. you will be a slut to verbally command as reified men enjoy intense head. any man. in public. now.’